JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 }
 ```

 There is one other category of diagnostic emitted by this pass.
-As described in the [section above](#regionrules), the default function convention assumes that functions do not consume the regions of their arguments (including `self`).
+As described in the [section above](#regionrules), the default function convention assumes that functions do not transfer the regions of their arguments (including `self`).
 Thus making an isolation-crossing call passing any non-sendable values in the same region as a non-sendable `self` value, or any non-sendable args, will be an error.

 <a name="passtoactor"></a>